VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 We construct our paired dataset using 45000 images from [LAION Art](https://huggingface.co/datasets/laion/laion-art), and we train a [ControlNet](https://github.com/lllyasviel/ControlNet) model to condition [Stable Diffusion 1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) on the image-sketch pairs.
 The trained model takes a text caption and a partial sketch as inputs, and outputs generated images corresponding to a potential completion of the sketch.

-## Visualize my drawing so far
+## Generating possible images

 When an artist isn't quite sure how they'd like to draw a part of an image, we can generate a variety of visual completions given the lines drawn so far.
 Here, the artist isn't quite sure how they'd like to draw the handle of the mug, so we generate three images that are all valid completions of the initial sketch, showing varying handles paired with the same outline of the body:

 ![](Sketch-a-Sketch/Sketch-a-Sketch/Sketch-a-Sketch.001.jpeg)

-## Provide suggested lines to help me draw
+## Providing suggested lines to help me draw

 With these generated images, *Sketch-a-Sketch* can provide suggestions on potential lines to draw: we generate potential completions of the existing drawing by running HED on the generated images, then averaging these 'completed sketches' to get an image of suggested lines: